-Brad received his Business Management Degree at Texas A&M. After graduation he worked for Senate Majority Leader Howard Baker and then as a legislative assistant for Senator John Tower.
-From 1984 to 1988 Brad attended Dallas Theological Seminary and earned a Master of Theology Degree.
-While there he helped start the Center for Christian Leadership where he served for seven years.
-He also worked with the Center for Nonprofit Management in Dallas.
+Brad graduated from Texas A&M on 1981, and then worked for Senate Majority Leader Howard Baker and Senator John Tower.
+Later, Brad graduated with a Th.M. from Dallas Theological Seminary where he helped start the Center for Christian Leadership where he served for seven years.

 In 1990 Brad became the founding pastor of Kessler Community Church.
-Three years later he joined Leadership Networkand served in various roles including President/CEO.
-In 2005 he received his Doctor of Ministry Degree from Bakke Graduate University, where he now serves as President.
+Three years later he joined Leadership Network and served in various roles including President.
+In 2005 he received his D.Min. from Bakke Graduate University, where he now serves as President.
 Brad is the author or co-author of several books including The Joy at Work Bible Study Companion and City Signals.

 Brad and Debby have been married since 1995.
 They live in Dallas and have three children.